archseer/boombox/README.md

 * ~~Wire up the volume bar plugin into the new volume bar design.~~(Add a .volume-bar-total to limit the handle to an inner margin (narrows the bar with a padding of half the volume handle width)? right now it spans too much.
 * ~~Make a blue-ish hue glow for the header buttons.~~
 * ~~Fix tabs, so that events work when we switch pages back and forth.~~
-* Fix up the coffeescript to follow a certain pattern -- make it actually make sense...
+* ~~Fix up the coffeescript to follow a certain pattern -- make it actually make sense~~...

 * Login system via Warden, later support for multiple users.